 “The universe is made of stories, not of atoms”

 Muriel Ruckeyser wrote, “The universe is made of stories, not of atoms.”
-Society has only considered Cosmology a science since the post-war period.
-Before that, researchers saw it as part of the culture.
-Readers will have noticed that cosmologists make new scientific discoveries every day.
+Cosmology has only been considered a science since the post-war period.
+Before that, it was seen as part of the culture.
+Readers will have noticed that new scientific discoveries are being made in cosmology every day.

 This means that the race is on to preserve the heritage of traditional cultural cosmologies before they are lost.
 It also means that we all need to learn as much as we can about the new scientific cosmology.
 We’ll need to base our meaningful stories on it for future generations.